yandexdataschool/Practical_RL/README.md

 # Announcements
+* 1.05.16 - UPD - week8 deadlines have been prolonged till the end of holidays
 * 22.04.16 - YSDA deadlines for week8 set to 30th of __april__ (previously 30 may, which was a typo).
 * 25.03.16 - __HSE important__ next monday lecture is postponed by 1 week due to HSE mid-term exams.
 Deadlines have been postponed accordingly.
 * 25.03.16 - __week5__ you can submit any atari game you want.